Updated: May 6

-Phillis was born around 1753 in Gambia, Africa who was captured by slave traders and brought to America in 1761.
+Phillis was born around 1753 in Gambia, Africa and was captured by slave traders and brought to America in 1761.
 Upon arrival, she was sold to the Wheatley family in Boston, Massachusetts.
-She spent the 1st 8 years of slavery without a name until her owner, John Wheatley finally decided to name her after the ship that brought her to America, “the Phillis.”
+She spent the first 8 years of slavery without a name until her owner, John Wheatley finally decided to name her after the ship that brought her to America, “the Phillis.”

 John Wheatley’s daughter, Mary decided to teach Phillis to read.
 Sixteen months later, Phillis could read the Bible, Greek and Latin classics, and British literature.
 At age fourteen, Wheatley began to write poetry, publishing her first poem in 1767.
 Publication of An Elegiac Poem, on the Death of the Celebrated Divine George Whitefield in 1770 brought her great notoriety.
 In 1773, an 18 year old Phillis traveled to London with the Wheatley's son to publish her first collection of poems, Poems on Various Subjects, Religious and Moral, the first book written by a Back woman in America.
 It included a forward, signed by John Hancock and other Boston notables, as well as a portrait of Phillis to prove that the work was written by a Black woman.
 She was emancipated shortly thereafter.